 If the Pre has an Achilles Heel, it's the short battery life.
 For example, we took the device home at 6 p.m. on a full charge, and used it periodically until about 10:30 p.m.
 At that point, 40 percent of its battery life remained.
 By the morning, there was less than 15 percent juice, and the device conked out after 45 minutes of periodic data usage on our ride into work.

 You'll need to recharge the Pre daily.
-In our experience, its endurance is less than what the iPhone 3G delivers; and devices such as the BlackBerry Curve can go two days without being plugged in.
+In our experience, its endurance is less than what the iPhone 3G delivers; and

 The good news is that there are ways to improve battery life, especially when you're not using the Pre.
 These tips include changing the Sync settings in e-mail, so that the phone checks for new messages less often, and logging out of instant messaging.